William Tecumseh Sherman: Shiloh

 After Grant captured Fort Donelson, Sherman got his wish to serve under Grant when he was assigned on March 1, 1862, to the Army of West Tennessee as commander of the 5th Division.
 His first major test under Grant was at the Battle of Shiloh.
-The massive Confederate attack on the morning of April 6, 1862, took most of the senior Union commanders by surprise.
-Sherman had dismissed the intelligence reports from militia officers, refusing to believe that Confederate general Albert Sidney Johnston would leave his base at Corinth.
-He took no precautions beyond strengthening his picket lines, and refused to entrench, build abatis, or push out reconnaissance patrols.
+The massive Confederate attack on the morning of April 6 took most of the senior Union commanders by surprise.
+Sherman had dismissed the intelligence reports from militia officers, refusing to believe that Confederate General Albert Sidney Johnston would leave his base at Corinth.
+He took no precautions beyond strengthening his picket lines, and refused to entrench, build abatis, or send out reconnaissance patrols.
 At Shiloh, he may have wished to avoid appearing overly alarmed in order to escape the kind of criticism he had received in Kentucky.
 Indeed, he had written to his wife that if he took more precautions "they'd call me crazy again".
+Despite being caught unprepared by the attack, Sherman rallied his division and conducted an orderly, fighting retreat that helped avert a disastrous Union rout.